SylviaOne/Repo-hub/README.md

-## My wife told me to rub the herbs on the meat for better flavor.
-That's sage advice.
+## What's the best thing about elevator jokes?
+They work on so many levels.